We love what we do. Our team is dedicated to connecting passionate teachers with reputable schools and institutions across Korea.

 Contact: derek.embark@theworknplay.com

-I’ve been living in Korea since 2013 and spent more than seven years teaching English in Korea.
+I’ve been living in Korea since 2013 and have spent more than seven years teaching English across various schools and institutions in Korea.
 Those years in the classroom shaped how I lead today.
-As President and Director of Recruiting at Embark, I believe in building a company culture rooted in collaboration.
-Our recruiters work as a unified team, not on commission, which means we focus solely on making the best matches for both teachers and schools.
+As the President and CEO of Embark, I believe in building a company culture rooted in collaboration.
 I care deeply about setting teachers up for long-term success and believe honest, transparent recruiting is the key to that.

 Cat Modena, Senior Recruiter, United States